jackbot/android-sms-grabber/README.md

 ##Notes
-I've only tested this on OSX 10.7 with a rooted T-Mobile G1, YMMV.
+I've only tested this on Ubuntu 11.10 with a rooted T-Mobile G1, YMMV.